liupei101/DSCA/README.md

     /NAS02/ExpData/tcga_brca/tiles-l1-s256
 ```

-Finally, we extract the feature of patches at the high- and low-resolution.
+Finally, we extract features from the high- and low-resolution image patches.
 A detailed tutorial is given in [the fourth tutorial - Extracting-Patch-Features](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/blob/main/S04-Extracting-Patch-Features.ipynb).
-Specifically, you could use the following commands for the high- and low-resolution patches.
+Specifically, you could use the following command for the high- and low-resolution patches.
 ```bash
 # Sample patches of SIZE x SIZE at LEVEL
 LEVEL=2 # for extracting features from the low-resolution patches